Thailand - Beaches

 A short ferry ride from Koh Samui brought us to Koh Phangan, a smaller, less developed island just north of Koh Samui.
 The ferry dropped us at Thong Sala, the main town in Koh Phangan and we travelled to our hotel, the Garden Lodge, by sawngthaew, an open air shared taxi.
 The hotel was not well located and we quickly realised we would need a rental car.
 In addition, the room we were given was in a poor state of repair and we couldn't get any hot water.
 The manager, who we think was Austrian, looked close to death during our entire stay and was very unhelpful.
 Clearly, he had learned his hotel management skills at the Fawlty Tower school of hotel management.
 The grounds were pretty through.

-The Garden Lodge grounds and beach at the front of the property
+The beach at the front of the property

 After complaining about our room, the "Basil Fawlty" hotel manager did arrange for us to move to a better room the next day and the new room was much better, with hot water this time.
 We wasted no time heading back into Thong Sala where we rented a car and headed out to explore the island.